Social Icons

 Directed by Peter Jackson

-The captivating thing about Two Towers is the fight choreography and the battle at Helm’s Deep (which was kind of the movie’s climax), it is one that you will not forget that easily and the movie is just another powerful extension of what Peter Jackson could do, the movie is filled with a lot more CGI (from my view) than the first, and it may not be the best of the three, but Two Towers delivered some powerful performances, especially from Aragon (Viggo Mortensen), the Dwarf Gimli (John Rhys-Davies) and the Elf Legolas (Orlando Bloom).
+The captivating thing about The Two Towers is the fight choreography and the battle at Helm’s Deep (which was kind of the movie’s climax).
+It’s one that you won’t forget easily, and the movie is just another powerful extension of what Peter Jackson could do.
+The movie is filled with a lot more CGI (from my view) than the first, and while it may not be the best of the three, The Two Towers delivered some powerful performances, especially from Aragorn (Viggo Mortensen), the dwarf Gimli (John Rhys-Davies), and the elf Legolas (Orlando Bloom).

-After you have watched The Fellowship of the Rings, you are ever so eager to see what the Fellowship, (which is now broken into three groups Frodo with Sam, Pippin with Merry and Aragon with Legolas and Gimli) will be able to achieve on their own, as part of the master plan to destroy the ring at Mount Doom.
-The interesting thing about watching this flick is that some managed victory in their own areas, giving you the viewer a delightful hope, while Frodo (Elijah Woods) and Sam (Sean Astin) were moving closer to their target.
+After you’ve watched The Fellowship of the Ring, you’re ever so eager to see what the Fellowship—now broken into three groups: Frodo with Sam, Pippin with Merry, and Aragorn with Legolas and Gimli—will be able to achieve on their own as part of the master plan to destroy the ring at Mount Doom.
+The interesting thing about watching this flick is that some managed victory in their own areas, giving you, the viewer, a delightful hope, while Frodo (Elijah Wood) and Sam (Sean Astin) were moving closer to their target.

 The movie’s plot is focused mostly on the battle at Helm’s Deep.
-The other fellowship members except Frodo and Sam and, after the fall of Gandalf when he battled the Balrog, chased after the Uruk-hai who took Merry and Pippin so as to rescue them.
+The other fellowship members (except Frodo and Sam) and, after the fall of Gandalf when he battled the Balrog, chased after the Uruk-hai who took Merry and Pippin to rescue them.
 While they chased, Merry and Pippin found an adventure of their own in the forest.
-The rescuers Aragon, Gimli and Legolas found themselves in Rohan and had to save the king and defend the city from an attack from Saruman’s forces, this defense and intense battle happened at Helm’s Deep.
+The rescuers—Aragorn, Gimli, and Legolas—found themselves in Rohan and had to save the king and defend the city from an attack by Saruman’s forces.
+This defense and intense battle happened at Helm’s Deep.

-Not winning as much as the first, Two Towers won two Academy Awards for Best Visual Effects and Best sound editing.
-It was a commercial success, making close to 10 times its 94 million dollars production cost.
+Not winning as much as the first, The Two Towers won two Academy Awards for Best Visual Effects and Best Sound Editing.
+It was a commercial success, making close to 10 times its $94 million production cost.

-Not as much of a powerful score like The Fellowship of the Ring, the movie is a nice follow-up to the first, and it served like a bridge from an excellent beginning in the trilogy (in the fellowship of the ring) to a magnificent ending (in the Return of the King).
-You can’t watch the first only without seeing this also, so get the DVD box set and enjoy.
+While not as much of a powerful score as The Fellowship of the Ring, the movie is a nice follow-up to the first.
+It served as a bridge from an excellent beginning in the trilogy (The Fellowship of the Ring) to a magnificent ending (The Return of the King).
+You can’t watch the first only without seeing this one too, so get the DVD box set and enjoy.

 0 comments: